 What does that mean?
-Why am I giving you these lovely things, with the tape measure and stuff?
 Well, this market that I'm trying to demonstrate across this table is estimated at somewhere between \$500 billion and \$11⁄2 trillion.
-It is now an enormous pool of liquidity flowing onto sports events and sports games around the world.
-You can make bets on highland caber tossing in small towns in Scotland.
-You can make bets on women's second-division Australian basketball, games that any Australian in the room will testify attracts less than two dozen people watching the game.
+It is an enormous pool of liquidity flowing onto sports events and games around the world.
+You can make bets on Highland Caber Tossing in small towns in Scotland.
+You can make bets on women's second-division Australian basketball, games that any Australian in the room will testify attracts less than two hundred people watching the game.

 What has that vast pool of liquidity done to Asian sports?
 Well, there are a few honorable exceptions of sports in Asia that have kept their credibility, but they are exceptions.
 I'll give you one example of a myriad.
 Sumo wrestling.
 We all know it's an honorable, historic sport.
 Its history goes back several hundred years.
-But the national championship of sumo wrestling has only been cancelled twice.
+But the national championship of Sumo wrestling has only been canceled twice.
 Once was 1945.
 And I don't have to explain to anybody in this room what happened in 1945, a devastated landscape after the Second World War.
-The second time was in 2011, when my colleagues in the Japanese media received thousands of the texts between the Yakuza, the Japanese mafia, match-fixing many of the top stables in sumo wrestling.
+The second time was in 2011, when my colleagues in the Japanese media received thousands of the texts between the Yakuza, the Japanese mafia, and the top stables in Sumo wrestling who were match-fixing.
 Sumo wrestling officials said: There's no point in carrying on.
 We have lost so much face, so much credibility, that we're just going to cancel, for only the second time.

-Bear that image in your mind of a ruined, devastated credibility of sport, a bombed-out reputation.
-The same thing is in Taiwanese baseball, where it started with 13 teams.
+Bear that image in your mind of a ruined, devastated credibility of sport, a bombedout reputation.
+The same thing is in Taiwanese baseball, which started with 13 teams.
 It's now down to four.
-The same thing is in South Korean motorboat racing, in basketball, in baseball, in e-sports, and now in soccer where, very sadly, there were a number of athletes who took their own lives in suicide after they were exposed for widespread match fixing.
+The same thing is in South Korean motorboat racing, in basketball, in baseball, in e-sports, and now in soccer where, very sadly, there were a number of athletes who took their own lives in suicide after they were exposed for widespread matchfixing.
 I could go on.
-There's similar cases in China, and Singapore, and Malaysia, and Indonesia, Cambodia, Thailand.
+There's similar cases in China, Singapore, Malaysia, Indonesia, Cambodia and Thailand.
 But the key point, the takeaway point, is that Asian sports fans are not idiots.
-That's another tweet, if you'd like.
 And they've transferred their attention to European sports, to Latin American sports, and to North American sports.

-Ten years ago I had many similar parliamentary committees in Europe, where I warned them about a tsunami of match fixing coming to European sport.
+Ten years ago I faced many similar parliamentary committees in Europe, where I warned them about a tsunami of match-fixing coming to European sport.
 At first, they did not listen.
 I was the lonely Cassandra prophetess waving my arms, warning of the dangers.
 Now, after over 30 national police investigations, they have woken up.

-I believe there is a clear and present danger.
-Stacy, there is a clear and present danger - (laughter) - to U.S. sports from this globalized sports gambling market.
+I believe there is a clear and present danger to U.S. sports from this globalized sports gambling market.
 And let us be clear where it will come.
-Tony, this too is a quote.
-It will not come to the majors.
+It will not come to the major leagues.
 They have billions of dollars of resource and integrity programs in monitoring this globalized sports gambling market.
 But there is a clear and present danger to minor league sports in America.
-The tens of thousands of athletes, the majority of athletes, the great - well over 90 percent majority - of U.S. athletes are at grave danger to this.
+The tens of thousands of athletes, the majority of athletes, the well over 90 percent of U.S. athletes who are in grave danger to this phenomenon.
+Tier two and tier three NCAA are under that same clear and present danger.
+And finally, most shocking of all, high school sports.
+I'm not saying that it's going to happen now.
+I'm not saying that it's going to happen in the next year, 2, 3 years.
+But it will inevitably come.